Deniz-Git/deniz-python-learning/README.md

   2. Slices
   3. Reading documentation

 My brain is a little fried from work and OOP.
 I'm content with my progression.

+07.10.2025:

+Almost lost my pong_game project because I forgot to push.
+Thankfully I'm working on two different pcs, other one had the good files. phew...